 Exploring what teenagers want for themselves and supporting reconnection through self-inquiry and moment-to-moment tracking of identity helps teens understand how they have been affected by their coping mechanisms, both positively and negatively.
 This insight can be a powerful tool for building a young person’s sense of agency and self direction.

 By focusing on the present moment, teens can learn to differentiate what they want from what they believe others want from them, how they feel from how they believe they’re supposed to feel, and how much pressure they put on themselves as opposed to the pressure they believe is coming from everywhere else.
 Teens become aware of how their own attitudes and behaviors have prevented them from being connected to themselves and others.

-Family First Adolescent services provides treatment tailored for boys 14-18 who are struggling with mental and behavioral health issues, substance use, and problematic gaming.
 Are we right for your teen?
-Call for a complimentary consultattion and to learn more about our teen-centric program (561) 328-7370.
+Call for a complimentary consultation and to learn more about our teen-centric program (561) 328-7370.